Bangkok Plot

+Plot

 According to the account later given by Sihanouk, the coup was to be carried out by Thanh's Khmer Serai irregulars, largely from the Khmer Krom minority of southern Vietnam.
 The Khmer Serai were massed in the southern border areas.
 Chhuon, who had for a few years been a trusted associate of Sihanouk, was to start an uprising in the north-east.
 In early February 1959, Admiral Harry Felt, General Lawton Collins and Colonel Edward Lansdale all visited Chhuon's base in Siem Reap.

 Sihanouk's intelligence services discovered details of the plot and on February 21, 1959, they dispatched a battalion of troops to arrest Chhuon.
 A US citizen and alleged CIA radio operator Victor Matsui was captured.
 Chhuon who had fled, was later apprehended, interrogated, and died "of injuries" in somewhat murky circumstances before he could be properly interviewed.
 Sihanouk later alleged that Defence Minister Lon Nol had Chhuon shot to prevent him from being implicated in the coup.

 Sihanouk arranged for pictures of Chhuon's corpse to be posted on a main Phnom Penh thoroughfare.
 Of the other main plotters, Sary disappeared in 1962, and Thanh went on to have involvement in Lon Nol's post-1970 government before leaving for Vietnam.
 Chhuon's brother Slat Peou, a member of Sihanouk's delegation at the United Nations and a friend of Matsui, was executed for treason.

 Sihanouk, an amateur film director, later used the plot as the basis for his film Ombre sur Angkor ("Shadow over Angkor") from 1968.
 He regarded it as conclusive evidence that the US intended to destabilise his regime, which had established relations with Communist China.